 “We’re one for each other.
 We don’t need anyone else.”

 “But what about Father?”

 “You have no mortal father.
 You’re pure as an angel and I conceived you without sin.”

-She barely understood what that meant.
+The girl barely understood what that meant.
 She pretended to be satisfied with the answers she gave to her, but that wasn’t enough.

-In her green eyes - green as those of her daughter, green as those of her deceased sister - was a flash of indulgence.
+“You’re so beautiful, my child.”
+Giselle repeated, while stroking her hair.
+In her green eyes - green as her daughter’s, green as her deceased sister’s, there was a flash of indulgence.
 She turned to look herself in the mirror, but she saw nothing special in her tiny face.

-“Who are they?” she stammered.
+“Who are they?” the girl stammered.

 Giselle ignored her and said: “Be welcome.
 This is my daughter.”